modernweb-dev/web/docs/blog/introducing-modern-web/index.md

 - Enable site to be a full Progressive Web App (PWA) with offline capabilities
 - Based on [11ty](https://www.11ty.dev/), [web dev server](../../docs/dev-server/overview.md), web building

 Rocket is still a ways off from being finished.
 Although you can already take a look at it on our [website](https://modern-web.dev).
-We're still missing some features, but we'll continue evolving it and at some point (hopefully sooner than later) and create a separate announcement post for it.
+We're still missing some features, but we'll continue evolving it and at some point (hopefully sooner than later) create a separate announcement post for it.
 So keep an eye out for it!

 ## Web Components (open-wc)